thelabdc/DDOT-ATE-PUBLIC/README.md

 This directory includes these files:
  `01_summary_statistics.r`
+- Takes in:
+    - ate.csv (experiment data)
+    - pretreat_citation (pretreatment data on citation outcome)
+    - pretreat_crash (pretreatment data on crash outcome)

 - What it does:
     - Makes summary of covariate balance summary of pre-treatment outcomes for paper.

+- Outputs:
+  - tables/summary/balance_nomatch.csv
+  - tables/summary/balance_match.csv
+  - tables/summary/pretreat_outcome_balance_match.csv

 `02_analysis_confirmatory.r`
+- Takes in:
+  - ate.csv

 - What it does:
     - Runs all confirmatory regressions for the paper.

+- Outputs:
-    - Outputs main coefficient plots for the paper's body.
+    - Main coefficient plots for the paper's body: figs/confirmatory_mailer.png,  figs/confirmatory_matched.png
+    - Main regression tables for the paper's appendix: tables/regression_results/confirmatory_wholesample.doc, tables/regression_results/confirmatory_matched_sample.docx

 `03_analysis_exploratory.r`
+- Takes in:
+    - ate.csv

 - What it does:
     - Writes a function to generate output for main regressions on a subset of the data.
     - Creates tables with this output.
-    - Cretaes box and whisker plots for the state level heterogenous effects and effects by risk tercile.
+    - Creates box and whisker plots for the state level heterogenous effects and effects by risk tercile.

-### Sensitive data

-The data folder is not included in this library.
-Lab staff who have been granted access can find the following, corresponding data in the Box Replication Data Folder.
-- `ate`: aggregated data for the number of risky and total citations for plates in the study, at 3 months and 12 months.
-- `preanalysis_citation_summary_pretreat` Summary of pretreatment outcomes for study plates used for pre-analysis/multiple hypothesis calculations
-- `preanalysis_crash_data_pretreat` Pretreatment crash data from January 2016 - April 2022, used for pre-analysis/multiple hypothesis calculations
-- `pretreat_citation`: Pre-treatment citations outcomes, used in summary statistics
-- `pretreat_crash`: Pre-treatment crash outcomes, used in summary statistics
-- `ps-from-simulations-20000-sims-citations`: p values generated in 01_simulated-multiple-comparisons-correction-citations.r
+Outputs:
-- `ps-from-simulations-20000-sims-crash`: p values generated in 01_simulated-multiple-comparisons-correction-crash.r
+    - All tables in tables/het
+    - figs/exploratory_risk_tercile_any.png, figs/exploratory_state_mailer.png, figs/exploratory_state_matched.png, figs/exploratory_state_any.png, figs/exploratory_risk_tercile_mailer.png, figs/exploratory_risk_tercile_match.png, figs/exploratory_risk_tercile_any.png